Jack Doyle (American football): 2017

-On March 7, 2017, the Indianapolis Colts signed Doyle to a three-year, $18.90 million contract with $7.50 million guaranteed.
+On March 7, 2017, the Colts signed Doyle to a three-year, $18.9 million contract with $7.5 million guaranteed.
+Doyle entered training camp slated as the No. 1 starting tight end on the depth chart after Dwayne Allen was traded to the New England Patriots.
+Head coach Chuck Pagano named Doyle the starting tight end to begin the regular season.

-Doyle entered training camp slated as the No. 1 starting tight end on the depth chart after the Colts traded Dwayne Allen to the New England Patriots.
-Head coach Chuck Pagano named Doyle the starting tight end to begin the regular season in 2017.
-In Week 4, Doyle caught five passes for 27 receiving yards before exiting in the third quarter of a 46–18 loss at the Seattle Seahawks due to a concussion.
-He was inactive for the Colts' Week 5 victory against the San Francisco 49ers due to neck soreness.
-On October 29, 2017, Doyle caught a career-high 12 receptions for 121-yards and a touchdown in the Colts' 24–23 loss at the Cincinnati Bengals.
-On December 31, 2017, the Indianapolis Colts fired head coach Chuck Pagano and his coaching staff after they finished with a 4–12 record in 2017.
+During Week 4 against the Seattle Seahawks, Doyle caught five passes for 27 yards before leaving the eventual 46–18 road loss in the third quarter with a concussion.
+He was inactive for next game against the San Francisco 49ers due to neck soreness.
+During a narrow Week 8 24–23 road loss to the Cincinnati Bengals, Doyle caught a career-high 12 receptions for 121 yards and a touchdown.
+On December 31, 2017, the Colts fired head coach Chuck Pagano and his coaching staff after they finished the 2017 season with a 4–12 record.

-Doyle finished the 2017 season with a career-high 80 receptions for 690 receiving yards and four touchdowns in 15 games and 15 starts.

-On January 21, 2018, it was announced that Doyle was selected to play in the 2018 Pro Bowl as a replacement for New England Patriots' tight end Rob Gronkowski who was set to appear in Super Bowl LII.
+Doyle finished the 2017 season with a career-high 80 receptions for 690 yards and four touchdowns in 15 games and starts.
+On January 21, 2018, it was announced that he was selected to play in the 2018 Pro Bowl as a replacement for Patriots tight end Rob Gronkowski, who was set to appear in Super Bowl LII.
 Doyle became the first Western Kentucky alumni to be selected to the Pro Bowl in school history.